Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: Toy model simulation

-A measurement of the Coulomb dissociation of a halo nucleus $^{11}Be$ at 72$A$ MeV~\cite{Nakamura:1994zz} showed that there is a cos$(2\phi)$ modulation between the emitted neutron direction and the impact parameter in azimuthal direction.
-A cos$(2\phi)$ modulation of the emitted neutron from the two nuclei in UPC was proposed to estimated the impact parameter direction~\cite{Baur:2003ar,STAR:ZDCsmd2003}.
-The current analysis mainly focus on the electromagnetic field impact, which mostly provides a back-to-back correlation as a cos$(\phi)$ modulation.
-Thus, following the implementation of the $\mathrm{n^{O}_{O}n}$ generator~\cite{Broz:2019kpl}, a flat distribution is used to sample the neutron azimuthal angle.
-High order cos$(n\phi)$ modulation may also exist due to the fluctuation of the electromagnetic fields, which have both $x$ and $y$ components.
-Photoneutron experiments at energy $\sim$20 MeV have measured the polar angle of the neutron emission, which show a definite anisotropy on Au and Pb targets~\cite{TAGLIABUE1961144}.
-Similar results can be found in other experiment of the Coulomb dissociation~\cite{Bakhtiari:2022cbn,Nakamura:1994zz}.
-Assuming that the photonuclear process is a ``direct photo-electric effect", an anisotropic polar angular distribution with a maximum at $\pi/2$ for the neutrons was expected~\cite{Courant:1951zz}.
-In this study, only the transverse emission of the neutrons is considered, taking into account the finite anisotropy in the polar angle direction our current result may slightly underestimate the electromagnetic field effect on the azimuthal angle distribution of the emitted neutrons.
+Mutual Coulomb dissociation was measured at $\sqrt{s_\text{NN}}$ = 130 GeV Au+Au at the RHIC~\cite{Chiu:2001ij}.
+The measured cross section of ``Coulomb"-like events agrees well with the theoretical calculations.
+The measured neutron multiplicity from a ``Coulomb"-like event is concentrated at $\sim 1$, and at most of $\sim 35$.
+Direct measurement of the neutron multiplicity in UPC events is also available for Au + Au collisions at $\sqrt{s_\text{NN}}$ = 200 GeV from the STAR experiment~\cite{STAR:2007elq,STAR:2017enh}, where the neutron multiplicity distribution is comparable to the above result.
+The Coulomb dissociation of the halo nucleus $^{11}$Be at 72$A$ MeV~\cite{Nakamura:1994zz} shows a cos$(2\phi)$ modulation between the emitted neutron direction and the impact parameter.
+A cos$(2\phi)$ modulation of the neutrons emitted from the two nuclei in the UPC was proposed to estimate the impact parameter direction~\cite{Baur:2003ar,STAR:ZDCsmd2003}.
+The current study primarily focuses on the electromagnetic field impact, which mostly manifests as a back-to-back correlation represented by the cos$(\phi)$ modulation.
+The fluctuation of electromagnetic fields that possess both $x$ and $y$ components may induce higher-order cos$(n\phi)$ modulations.
+Photoneutron experiments at an energy $\sim$20 MeV measured the polar angle of neutron emission, revealing definite anisotropy on Au and Pb targets~\cite{TAGLIABUE1961144}.
+Similar results were obtained in other experiments on Coulomb dissociation~\cite{Bakhtiari:2022cbn,Nakamura:1994zz}.
+Assuming that the photonuclear process is a ``direct photoelectric effect``, an anisotropic polar angular distribution with a maximum at $\pi/2$ for the neutrons is expected~\cite{Courant:1951zz}.
+Nevertheless, because our study primarily focused on transverse neutron emission, the aforementioned polar angular effect was not considered.

+In this study of the neutron emission, the Landau distribution was used to directly estimate the neutron multiplicity from the STAR experiment~\cite{STAR:2007elq,STAR:2017enh}.
+As mentioned in Ref.~\cite{Broz:2019kpl}, the measurement of spectra for secondary particles from photon-nuclear interactions is currently limited.
+Therefore, the neutron energies were generated using the same method as in the $\mathrm{n^{O}_{O}n}$ generator~\cite{Broz:2019kpl}, utilizing the Evaluated Nuclear Data File (ENDF) tables~\cite{Chadwick:2011xwu}.
+ENDF tables for Au are even more limited; tables from $^{208}$Pb are currently used.
+The accuracy could be improved with future measurements; however, this was sufficient for our qualitative study.
+The energy distribution of the incident photons in a UPC with neutron emission was calculated as ~\cite{Klein:1999qj,Klein:2016yzr,Broz:2019kpl}

+Neutrons are then produced according to the photon energy and ENDF tables with an isotropic angular distribution~\cite{Broz:2019kpl}.